aligundogdu/RetroRTC/README.md

 #### Step by Step Usage

 1. **Create a Retrospective**
-   - Fill out the "Create New Retrospective" form on the home page
+   - Fill out the "Create New Retrospective" form on the home page.
-   - Enter a retrospective name (e.g., "Sprint 24 Retrospective")
+   - Enter a retrospective name.
-   - Choose Anonymous or Named mode
+   - Choose default language (TR/EN).
+   - Select **Sync Provider**:
+     - **PeerJS / Trystero**: Best for open networks (P2P).
+     - **Supabase**: Best for restrictive networks (VPNs/Firewalls).
+You can provide your own Supabase credentials!
-   - Customize columns or use defaults
+   - Customize columns.

 2. **Share the Link**
-   - Share the unique generated link with team members
+   - Share the unique generated link with team members.
-   - Everyone can join by clicking the same link

-3. **Add Notes**
+3. **Add Notes & Discuss**
-   - Add notes to relevant columns
-   - Your notes sync instantly with all participants
-   - You can edit or delete your own notes

-4. **Like and Discuss**
-   - Give ❤️ to notes you find important
-   - Like counts help prioritize ideas
+   - Add notes, edit them, and vote on others' ideas.
+   - Everything syncs in real-time.

-5. **Export Results**
+4. **Export Results**
-   - Download in Markdown format with the Export button
+   - Download the board as a Markdown file.
-   - Choose to include likes and author information

 ---